-Student: Practicum: Clinical Affiliate: Semester/Year: Instructions : Please rate student according to obox for each task listed.
-Please provide document bserved and terminal behaviors.
-Make a $\sqrt{\ }$ in one station for any unacceptable (0), below average (1) or excellent (4) performances nation for any unacceptable (0), below average
+Student: Practicum: Clinical Affiliate: Semester/Year: ag to observed and terminal behaviors.
+Make a $$ in one ocumentation for any unacceptable (0), below average 1), or excellent (4) performances. ocumentation for any unacceptable (0), below average

 Unacceptable Below Average Average Above Average Excellent Not Observed 0 1 2 3 4 N/A I. Initiative: (does the student seek added responsibility, do they work well without direct supervision; do they ask questions and listen to assure understanding; do they use spare time constructively on school projects) Score: